 - Don’t randomly offer discounts or complimentary food.
 Review the situation at hand.
 For example, if the customer complains of dissatisfactory food, you can offer to replace the dish.

-The hospitality industry, rewarding as it is, also calls for some difficult moments and customers.
-It is then when the management has to deal with, address those difficult situations and how to handle customer complaints in a restaurant efficiently.
+The hospitality industry, rewarding as it is, also calls for some awkward moments and customers.
+It is then when the management has to deal with, address those demanding situations, and how to handle customer complaints in a restaurant efficiently.
 With a little patience and smart customer management, you can soften the toughest of customers.
 All you need to do is to keep these points in mind and gather the love of your customers!
 But there will be more, and we are willing to learn from you – do share with us how you do it at your establishment.